kenya-sk/deep-individual-tracker/README.md

 3. image2trainingData.py
     * input the directory path, select feature points with a mouse for all image file, and output the coordinate of density map.

+4. img2localimg.py
+	* make local image from original image and cordinate of feature points.